Vidarpettersen/Breg/README.md

 ## Install
-1. Add repository under "Keywords" in the root composer.json.
+1. Add repository bellow "Keywords" in the root composer.json.
-2. Use composer to get the package, code bellow.
+2. Use composer to get the package (code bellow).

 #### Get it from this git
 ```